sematext/sematext-agent-java/docs/built-in-functions.md

         unit: ms
 ```

-- LongTrimTimeUnit - Automatically trims the time unit strings (ns, us, ms, s, m, h) from the end of value of the metric
-and returns the value converted to specified time unit.
+- LongTrimTimeUnit - Automatically trims the time unit strings from the end of value of the metric and returns the value converted to specified time unit.
 E.g. LongTrimUnit(discoveryTime, ms) - trims the time unit from the end of value of metric `discoveryTime` and
 convert & return the result in milliseconds.